Suvoo/sandip2224/README.md

-# Hello guys!!! 🖖🖖
+## Hello guys!!! 🖖

-### *I'm Sandipan Das, currently a sophomore pursuing computer science at SRM University.
-I'm an aspiring software engineer and web developer with a passion for learning new frameworks that prevail in the current market scenario.*
+### I'm Sandipan Das, currently a sophomore pursuing computer science at SRM University.
+I'm an aspiring software engineer and web developer with a passion for learning new frameworks that prevail in the current market scenario.
 <p align="center"><img src="https://komarev.com/ghpvc/?username=sandip2224&color=brightgreen&label=BONJOUR!!!+You+are+visitor: "/>